MicrosoftDocs/customer-insights/ci-docs/journeys/admin-users-licenses-roles.md

 ### Grant access to users without a Dynamics 365 license

 > [!IMPORTANT]
 > Customer Insights - Journeys is a tenant-level license; it does not require explicit seat assignment for users to access the application.
-To sync users who are in your organization's [Azure Active Directory (AAD)](/azure/active-directory/fundamentals/active-directory-whatis) to the Customer Insights - Journeys app, give them URL for the application environment.
+To sync users who use your organization's [Microsoft Entra ID](/azure/active-directory/fundamentals/whatis) to the Customer Insights - Journeys app, give them URL for the application environment.
 When they attempt to access the environment, their identity will be sync'd to Dynamics 365 and a Dynamics 365 user will be created for them and assigned the Marketer role.
 >
 > If you're having trouble granting users access, you can force the user assignment with a free Customer Insights - Journeys user license, as detailed in the steps below.